ventus-ag/documentation/content/products/networking/load-balancers.md

 After these steps, the selected Load Balancer will be deleted with all its associated resources, including listeners, pools, and health monitors.

-Also, you can delete the Load Balancer from the *Load Balancer details page*, by clicking on the appropriative **quick actions** icon there:
+Also, you can delete the Load Balancer from the *Load Balancer details page*, by clicking on the appropriate **quick actions** icon there:
 ![](../../../assets/images/lb/12.png?width=25pc&classes=border,shadow)